tanerkmz/unliving_p/README.md

 All descriptions include in code.
 Saceam Video is AtmosferFx
-In my opinion, it can be utilized at Halloween and people can take the adventage of it at Halloween parties. https://www.youtube.com/watch?v=PVES9xi03Qs
+In my opinion, it can be utilized at Halloween and people can take the adventage of it at Halloween parties.

+Notice : The videos in the media files licensed AtmosFx Company (https://atmosfx.com) and wouldn’t be licensed for general distribution.

+https://www.youtube.com/watch?v=PVES9xi03Qs